 1. Set a budget

 An RV is a significant purchase.
 On the low end, you can find a towable pop-up camper type for as low as $5,000.
-On the high end, RVs can cost more than $1 million.
-Before you start shopping, it’s important to figure out what you want in an RV, as well as what you can reasonably afford.
+High-end RVs can cost more than $1 million.
+Before you start shopping, it’s important to figure out what you want in an RV and what you can reasonably afford.

-First, consider how large you really need your RV to be — a smaller RV is less expensive and easier to park, but it may not be the right choice if you have a large family.
+First, consider how large you need the RV to be — a small camper is less expensive and easier to park, but it may not be the right choice if you have a large family.

 Repayment terms are also an important factor when developing your budget.
-On average, RV loan terms range from 10 to 15 or even 20 years.
-Make sure you’re comfortable with the monthly payment over the long term.
-A 10-year loan will have higher monthly payments, but you’ll pay off the loan more quickly.
-A 20-year loan, on the other hand, is more affordable on a month-to-month basis but will ultimately cost more in interest.
+On average, RV loan terms range from one to 20 years.
+Make sure you’re comfortable with the monthly payments before you sign up.
+A 10-year loan will have higher monthly payments, but you’ll pay off the loan faster.
+A 20-year loan is more affordable on a month-to-month basis but will ultimately cost more in interest.

 Takeaway: When creating your RV budget, remember that there’s far more to the cost of the vehicle than the sticker price.